 An Army board restored Walker’s Medal of Honor in 1977, praising her “distinguished gallantry, self-sacrifice, patriotism, dedication and unflinching loyalty to her country, despite the apparent discrimination because of her sex.”
 She was one of six people to regain their awards that had been stripped from them in 1917.

-Mary Walker was a Strong Advocate for Women’s Rights
+Strong Advocate for Women’s Rights

 Walker herself was a center of controversy throughout most of her life.
 Early on, she was a strong advocate for women’s rights and dress reform.
 She later resorted to dressing in men’s clothing, a practice that got her arrested several times.